 Minimizes Urinary Tract Infections

-This gauges the percentage of long-term patients who have had a UTI.
-UTI's may be an indicator of poor nursing care.
-Nevertheless, this statistic can also be misleading for some facilities due to varying reporting standards for infections.
+This datapoint is an indication of the percent of long-term patients who have suffered from a urinary tract infection.
+UTI's could be an indication of a nursing home with worse hygiene protocols.
+Nevertheless, this datapoint may also be skewed for some facilities due to inconsistent reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication

-This figure gauges the percent of long-term residents which were administered antipsychotic medication.
-Increased usage of these drugs may suggest a facility is using these medications to control patient behavior in scenarios where such drugs are not medically required.
-However, some facilities may need to rely on these drugs due to an increased number of residents suffering from dementia.
+This is a measure of the percent of long-term care residents who are given antipsychotic medication.
+Increased usage of these drugs may suggest a nursing home is using these medications to control patient behavior in scenarios where such medications are not medically indicated.
+Nevertheless, some facilities need to rely on these medications due to having more residents suffering from cognitive disorders.

 Appropriately Uses Anti-Anxiety Medication

-This figure gauges the percentage of long-term stay residents taking antianxiety medications.
+This statistic is a measure of the percent of long-term residents taking antianxiety drugs.

 Managing Depression Among Residents